infinitered/ignite/docs/quick-start/ignite-commands.md

 ### Remove

 ```
-ignite remove {ignite plugin name} [--confirm]
+ignite remove {ignite plugin name} [-y]
 ```

 Removes an Ignite plugin.
-You can add `--confirm` which automatically answers "yes" to the remove generator confirmation question.
+You can add `-y` which automatically answers "yes" to any confirmation questions.

 The opposite of `ignite add`, this removes a plugin from your project.
 Be warned that this may change other files in your project, e.g. to undo changes made by